This article is updated regularly. Bookmark it (Ctrl + D) to get redirected to the latest version.

 Keep in mind that while it is possible to upgrade the memory in the iMac 21.5″, it is a lengthy and complicated process, so unless you have experience taking apart computers, I would recommend getting the right amount of RAM to begin with.

-You have the choice between three type of storage, in order of performance, from slowest to fastest:
+On all the base quad-core CPU model and most higher-end models, you have the choice between two type of storage, in order of performance, from slowest to fastest:

 Solid State Drive (SSD) are newer drives, with no moving parts.
 They use flash memory, along with a controller, to store your data.
 Their main advantages are that they offer far superior performance, resulting in a computer that’s far more responsive, faster boot time and nearly instant (or far faster) application launch.
 They are also far more reliable.
 The downside is that they are more expensive than hard drives.

-Fusion drives are a decent, cost effective solution, that will speed up your computer a bit if you need a lot of storage at a low cost.
+Fusion drives are a decent, cost effective solution, that will offer decent performance if you need a lot of storage at a low cost.

 That said, there’s nothing like a SSD for the best, maximum performance and reliability.
 It’s a day and night difference in performance and overall responsiveness, between the same computer with a hard drive or a SSD.